79 now believed to have died in London high-rise fire

 He said it had been “incredibly emotional working in there … On Saturday, I went in myself and went to the top floor.”

+Britain held a moment of silence for the victims on Monday, with emergency service workers bowing their heads in respect.

-He told reporters the “awful reality” was that it might not be possible to identify all the victims.
+The fire ripped through the high-rise early Wednesday.
+Cundy told reporters the “awful reality” was that it might not be possible to identify all the victims.

-Cundy said that authorities were continuing to investigate whether any crimes had been committed in the fire.
-Two British officials said Sunday that new exterior cladding used in a renovation of the high-rise may have been banned under U.K. building regulations.
+He said that authorities were continuing to investigate whether any crimes had been committed in the inferno.

+Two British officials have said that new exterior cladding used in a renovation of Grenfell Tower may have been banned under U.K. building regulations.
+Experts believe the new paneling, which contained insulation, helped spread the flames quickly up the outside of the public housing tower.
+Some said they had never seen a building fire advance so quickly.

+Trade Minister Greg Hands said Sunday the government is carrying out an “urgent inspection” of the roughly 2,500 similar tower blocks across Britain to assess their safety, while an opposition lawmaker urged the government to quickly secure documents in the Grenfell renovation for the criminal investigation.